EngineHub/WorldGuard/README.txt

     this is an easier way to do it (this way also prints a more friendly message than if you used the 'tell' action of the blacklist).

-- block-lag-fix (def. false)
-    Attempts to fix block lag.
-For maximum compatibility with other plugins, you must list WorldGuard as the first plugin in server.properties and you cannot reload or enable WorldGuard while the server is up.
-    This is for bad plugins that unnecessarily use the "critical" priority for its hooks like the LWC.
-Most plugins, the popular protection ones included, don't do that though so this won't apply for most people.

 - log-console (def. true)
     For blacklist log actions, print to console.